Hold to this Earth: Works by Contemporary Indigenous North American Artists from Tia Collection

 Headlining our 2026 programme is a major presentation of work by contemporary Indigenous American artists from Tia Collection.

-With works drawn from across 50 years and multiple generations, the exhibition highlights both established voices and emerging artists who are shaping contemporary art today.
-Materials such as clay, hide, wool, beads and natural pigments become carriers of powerful stories, memory and tradition, rooted in a haptic connection to the earth.
+Representing over 35 Tribal Nations and multiple generations, the exhibition highlights both established voices and emerging artists who are shaping contemporary art today.
+They reference and honour ancestral knowledge whilst being steadfastly contemporary, asserting a powerful presence and countering narratives of erasure that too often position Indigenous cultures only in terms of the past.
+Materials such as clay, hide, wool, beads and natural pigments become carriers of powerful stories, memory and tradition, rooted in connection to the earth.
 Newer modes of expression and understanding growing out of digital culture also speak to the shifting landscapes of Indigenous life in the 21st century.

 Founded in 2007 in Santa Fe, New Mexico, and now with an expanded presence in London, Tia Collection is a global art collection committed to supporting artists and cultural institutions internationally.
 Through acquisitions, commissions, museum loans, scholarship, and philanthropic initiatives, it champions and amplifies historically marginalised voices and preserves vital artistic legacies, contributing to a more expansive and inclusive understanding of art history.